 The RSO Problem: Why Training Cadre Carry the Highest Blast Burden and What Leaders Can Do Now

-Blast overpressure (BOP) has entered a new phase: it is no longer just a research topic—it’s a readiness and workforce sustainability issue.
-The Department of Defense now requires practical risk management actions to mitigate and track blast exposure across training and operations, using an interim guideline of 4 psi as a trigger for risk management actions until the science further refines thresholds.
+The Department of Defense now requires practical actions to mitigate and track blast overpressure exposure across training and operations.
+DoD’s current interim guideline uses 4 psi as a threshold for initiating risk-management actions until further research refines brain-health impacts.

-Reference: DoD Deputy Secretary memorandum (Aug.
-8, 2024)
+Reference: DoD Deputy Secretary memorandum, Aug.
+8, 2024

-• Blast Overpressure in Military Training (Primer): /blog/blast-overpressure-in-military-training
+Blast Overpressure in Military Training:

-• Policy & Accountability on Blast Overpressure (Companion): /blog/policy-and-accountability-blast-overpressure
+Policy & Accountability on Blast Overpressure:

-SECTION 1.0: WHAT MAKES CADRE “HIGH-DOSE” BY DEFAULT
+1.0: WHAT MAKES CADRE “HIGH-DOSE” BY DEFAULT

 Three factors push cadre exposure upward.

-1. Cadre are present for every firing event
+1.1 Cadre are present for every firing event

 Reference: DoD BOP requirements memo

-3. Range geometry amplifies exposure unpredictably
+1.3 Range geometry can change exposure

-Exposure levels can vary with reflective surfaces, structural geometry, standoff, terrain, and position relative to the blast source.
-That means even “standard” training can create non-standard exposures for people standing in the wrong place on the wrong range.
+That means “standard” training can still create non-standard exposure for personnel standing in the wrong location on the wrong range.

 References: